Hacktoberfest-ITER/projects/weather-app/react-native/README.md

 <img src="https://github.com/abhishek622/projects/blob/main/weather-app/react-native/assets/home_screen.png" height="500"/> <img src="https://github.com/abhishek622/projects/blob/main/weather-app/react-native/assets/search_screen.png" height="500"/>

-> \*\*There is chance that when you run it for first time it will not detect location automatically, for that you have to press "CTRL + s" in app.js file then it detect your location.
+> \*\*There is chance that when you run it for first time it will not detect location automatically, for that you have to press "CTRL + s" in app.js file then it will detect your location.
 This problem occur because permission page and home both are same, I'm working on it to fix this problem.